Contract issues in Germany, weak French ops hit Computacenter

-The company that supplies and services IT equipment and advises customers on IT strategy, said revenue from Germany - its second largest market - declined 7 percent to 280.6 million pounds ($428.9 million).
+The company that supplies and services IT equipment and advises customers on IT strategy, said revenue from Germany - its second largest market - declined 7 percent to 280.6 million pounds .

 Computacenter said three contracts in Germany "remain stubbornly financially and operationally challenging" and may result in an increased provision this year for costs in future reporting periods.